Quantum statistics and self-interference in extended colliders

 where we have defined the following,

-Since our detectors are equidistant from the collider but on the opposite side, Fig.~\ref{fig:extended_collider}a, we have have, $x_{1}+x_{2}=0$.
+Since our detectors are equidistant from the collider but on the opposite sides, Fig.~\ref{fig:extended_collider}a, we have have, $x_{1}+x_{2}=0$.
 Now consider the equal time cross-current correlator, we obtain the Eq.~\eqref{eq:cross_correlation} of the main text,

 where the antibunching probability, $P(11)_{\text{F}}$ is as shown in Fig.~\ref{fig:p11andg2}a,b and also obtained previously in Sec.~\ref{sec:pointandextended}.
 For extracting the true mutual statistics we would like to write down the benchmark $\mathcal{B}_{2}$, Eq.~\eqref{eq:irbenchmark} in terms of currents and using Eq.\eqref{eq:singlesourceprob1}-\eqref{eq:singlesourceprob2} we get,